RyuuXS/Reforestation/README.md

-## I was going to get a brain transplant, but I changed my mind
+## I ordered a chicken and an egg from Amazon.
+I'll let you know.